DefGuard/docs/features/ldap-and-active-directory-integration/configuration.md

 ### Multiple nested OUs

-Multiple nested organizational units are supported in Defguard 1.4.0 and above.

-If you are using an older version of Defguard, using the integration with multiple nested organizational units may lead to unexpected behavior.
+If you are using an older version of Defguard, using the integration with multiple nested organizational units may lead to unexpected behaviour.
 The following issues are known to occur:

 * If you have duplicate user RDNs across multiple OUs, a database error may occur: `Duplicate key violates unique constraint 'unique_ldap_rdn'`, causing issues with two-way synchronization.
 This would happen in the following scenario:
   * `CN=user1,OU=ou1,OU=ou,DC=example`